thedaviddias/bfdes.in/README.md

 #### Testing

 Run `yarn test:watch` to run the tests using Jest in watch mode.

+Run `yarn:lint` and `yarn:format` to lint and format code, respectively.

 Circle CI will also run this test suite for every code push to master.